 You’d be forgiven for believing that this Indian Scout custom has been transported through time from a 1920s board track race meet.
-In fact, it’s a 2016 Indian Scout; painstakingly customised to look like a boardtracker and built as a tribute to Oscar Hedström, the Swedish co-founder of Indian Motorcycle.
+In fact, it’s a 2016 Indian Scout.
+And it’s been painstakingly customised to look like a boardtracker.
+(A tribute to Oscar Hedström, the Swedish co-founder of Indian Motorcycle.)

 Indian Scout Custom Super Scout

 The Super Scout is a collaboration between Swedish wrenchers Anders Lundgren and Lasse Sundberg, from Stockholm’s Fullhouse Garage Shop and Roth Engineering, Upplands Vasby, respectively.

 Both are American big-twin specialists with a penchant for building vintage bobbers and choppers.